fazo96/AIrium/README.md

 ### Download

-Visis the [releases page](https://github.com/fazo96/AIrium/releases) to download the latest version.
+Visis the [releases page](https://github.com/fazo96/AIrium/releases) to [download the latest version](https://github.com/fazo96/AIrium/releases/latest).
 It was tested on Linux, OSX and Windows using the latest version of Java 8.
 On OSX there is a small bug in the GUI but you can fix it by resizing it to be bigger.

 ### Planned features

 - More behavioral variety
 - More sensors for the creatures
-- Ability to import/export settings and creature brains to create more complex environments
 - Ability to save and load simulation states
 - More in the [issues page](https://github.com/fazo96/AIrium/issues)